-Having stayed up throughout the night to see the declarations come in, Epigram's election team reflects on the results for Bristol.
+Having stayed up throughout the night awaiting the declarations, Epigram's election team reflects on the results for Bristol.

-Declaration after declaration came, the country turning a sea of blue and confirming what the exit polls had predicted, a clear majority for Johnson's Conservatives.
+Declaration after declaration came and the country's political map turned into a sea of blue, confirming what the exit polls had predicted: a clear majority for Boris Johnson's Conservatives.

-Despite their disastrous perfomance nationally, Bristol clung onto its position as a Labour stronghold with Bristol North West, Bristol West, Bristol East and Bristol South returning Labour MPs.
+Despite Labour's disastrous national performance, Bristol clung onto its position as a Labour stronghold with Bristol North West, Bristol West, Bristol East and Bristol South returning Labour MPs.

 In Bristol West, the constituency where the main University of Bristol campus is located, Thangam Debbonaire exceeded expectations by retaining the seat with 62.3% of the vote.

 Labour's Debbonaire fought off a challenge from the Green Party’s Carla Denyer, who managed 24.9%, doubling the Green vote in the constituency.

 Debbonaire paid tribute to the other candidates in her victory speech, including Denyer, who was visibly deflated at the loss.

 The turnout for Bristol West was 76.1% – nearly identical to the 2017 election.

 Thangam Debbonaire has held Bristol West since 2015 when she beat the Liberal Democrat incumbent, Stephen Williams.

 The Bristol East constituency, which includes the areas of St George, Eastville and Brislington, was held by Labour’s Kerry McCarthy with a comfortable majority of nearly 11,000 votes over the Conservative challenger Sarah Codling.